JonmarCorpuz/SecondBrain/Protocol - STP.md

 ## Root Port

-The root port is the port that provides the shortest path to the root bridge
+The root port is the port on a non-root switch that provides the shortest path to the root bridge within the STP network

-* The root bridge is elected based on a comparison of Bridge IDs, which consists of a bridge priority value and a MAC address
+* The root port is calculated based on its path cost to reach the root switch, which is based on the cumulative cost of all the links between the non-root switch and the root switch, and determined by the speed of the link (faster links have lower costs)
+* The root port is placed in a forwarding state to allow traffic to pass through

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)